 How would I pay an annual allowance tax charge?

-If you exceed the AA in any year, you are responsible for reporting this to HMRC on your self-assessment tax return.
+If you exceed the AA in any year and do not have sufficient carry forward, you are responsible for reporting this to HMRC on your self-assessment tax return.

 Your pension fund must notify you if your pension savings in the LGPS (plus the amount of any AVCs you have paid) exceed the standard AA in a year, or if they believe you have exceeded the MPAA in a year.
 They must inform you by no later than the 6 October which follows the end of the PIP.
 Your pension fund is not obliged to inform you if you exceed the tapered annual allowance.